CuratorCat/pcc-archive.org/wiki/club/index.md

 ![](/img/cover/pcc.jpg)

-Purrnelope's Country Club ([www.purrnelopescountryclub.com](https://purrnelopescountryclub.com/)) was launched in July 2021 with 10,000 Cat PFP NFTs and a quick and simple comment:
+**Purrnelope's Country Club ([purrnelopescountryclub.com](https://purrnelopescountryclub.com/)) was launched in July 2021 with 10,000 Cat PFP NFTs** and a quick and simple comment:

 > _“Purrnelope's Country Club is something else entirely.
 We’re the type of loyal cats that are here to stay.”_ [^1]

 [^1]: Quoted from PCC first blog post: [Welcome to Purrnelope’s Country Club](/posts/2021/07/14/post/welcome-to-pcc)

 Carlini8 is the founder of PCC.
-The team has 3 companies[^2].
+PCC has 3 companies[^2].
 One original company in the UK registered back in June 2021 for paying the team's salary and taxes[^3].
-Another company in BVI registered in December 2021 for PCC to launch its $TOKEN legally in the coming future[^4].
-The [PCC Team](./team.md) currently consists of 8 full-time members of staff and 2 part-time members of staff.
+Another company in BVI registered in December 2021 for PCC to launch its $TOKEN legally in the coming future[^4]. **[The PCC Team](./team.md)** currently consists of 8 full-time members of staff and 2 part-time members of staff.

 [^2]: 3 companies were mentioned in Carlini8's [interview by Lucky Trader](/posts/2022/02/25/3rd-party/lucky-trader).
 [^3]: The first company was mentioned many times in Carlini8's [interviews](/posts/tags/interview).